openflighthpc/cloud-cost-reporter/README.md

 When creating instances via CloudFormation, related resources will need to be explicitly tagged regardless of when you add tags to the instance (see https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-instance-tag-root-volume/ for more details).

 It is recommended to check that all expected resources (IPs, volumes, etc/) have the expected tag before configuring the project tracking.
 It is recommended that tags are added even if the intention is to track by account, to allow for greater flexibility and accuracy if a second project is later added to the same account.

+Please note that if you change a project's `filter_level` and/or `project_tag` and generate new cost logs for a prior date, this will overwrite the data using the current filter level/ project tag.

 ##### Node type specificity